-At the same time that I was pursuing pharmaceutical jobs in 1981, I became very interested in Genentech’s biotech efforts which were at the top of the science news at the time.
-I was also taking courses in the economics and reading business magazines, particularly those articles about the pharmaceutical and biotechnology industries.
-Furthermore, I became interested in working with some friends, one was a co-worker in my postdoctoral laboratory, on a passive solar energy construction company, helping them to write a business plan and even making a small $1000 investment the company used to build a prototype.
-These activities convinced me to pursue a masters in business administration, so I left my postdoctoral position in April 1982 and I applied to top schools, thinking if I couldn’t get into a top school, then it was not worth going.
+At the same time that I was pursuing pharmaceutical jobs in 1982, I became very interested in Genentech’s biotech efforts which were at the top of the science news at the time.
+I had been taking courses in economics and reading business magazines, particularly those articles about the pharmaceutical and biotechnology industries.
+Furthermore, I became interested in working with some friends, one was a co-worker in my postdoctoral laboratory, on a passive solar energy unit construction company, helping them to write a business plan and even making a small $1000 investment, which the company used to build a prototype.
+These activities convinced me to pursue a masters in business administration, so I left my postdoctoral position in April 1982 and I applied to top schools, thinking that, if I couldn’t get into a top school, then it was not worth going.
 I did get on the waiting list of the MIT Sloan School of Management, so I decided that I would move to the Boston area and find a job there of some sort, if MIT did not accept me.
 However, before leaving I got an acceptance letter from MIT, and so I moved to a house in Somerville, Massachusetts where I could commute to business school for two years.

 Considering Technology Startups & Venture Capital